DiRoots-Limited/DiRoots.DiStem.Releases/docs/ui-components/Quick Views.md

 ---
 ## Whole Model or Active View

-Select the radio button to manage rooms and spaces from Whole Model or the Active View.
+Select the radio button to manage rooms and spaces from the Whole Model or the Active View.
-Note that, the table you show all rooms and spaces from current selected option.
-In this table you can see the level, number, name, and type from rooms and spaces, and the Status column will show if there are views created.
+Note that, the table you show all rooms and spaces for the currently selected option.
+In this table you can see the level, number, name, and type of the rooms and spaces, and the Status column shows whether any views have been created.

 ![DiStem Quick Views - Whole Model or Active View](../../)
 <sub>Note: the version on the image may not reflect the latest version of the application.</sub>

 ### Select Types

-In the first list, select if you want to create views from Rooms, Spaces or both.
+In the first list, select whether you want to create views from Rooms, Spaces or both.

 ![DiStem Quick Views - choose rooms/spaces](../../)
 <sub>Note: the version on the image may not reflect the latest version of the application.</sub>